Necropolis near Nukus Uzbekistan in Karakalpakstan

 It’s a place that’s not on every’s radar, but it was one of my favorite surprises on my trip to Uzbekistan.
 This post will explain a little bit about what the site is and its history, as well as how best to visit, and the most interesting sights there.

-What is the Mizdahkan Necropolis, Anyway?
+What is the Mizdarkhan Necropolis, Anyway?

 Mausoleum structures inside the Necropolis grounds

-The area that now houses the Mizdahkan Necropolis has been settled since the 4th century BCE, with most of what you see now dating back to the period between the 9th to 14th century.
+The area that now houses the Mizdarkhan Necropolis has been settled since the 4th century BCE, with most of what you see now dating back to the period between the 9th to 14th century.

-The Mizdahkan Necropolis spans an interesting transition in religion as well.
+The Mizdarkhan Necropolis spans an interesting transition in religion as well.
 Originally, the inhabitants of this area were likely believers in Zoroastrianism, who practiced open air burials before collecting the bones and putting them in clay ossuaries found on the sides of the mountains.

 As the inhabitants of the region began to convert to Islam, it became home to an Islamic graveyard, with above-ground mausoleums, as well as a rare below-ground mausoleum, dedicated to Muzlumkhan-Sulu.